microshare/microshare.github.io/docs/0.1/getting-started/rules-guide.md

 The result of the test will be a truth table showing the Owner (you) and Requestor (from your list) and the results for each Operation governed by the Rule.
 The truth table only shows the results of the current Rule and does not take into account other Rules that may be active in the system.

 You can change the terms of your Rule and rerun your Simulation at any time.
-The tool will highlight difference between each subsequent simulation to help you track the impact of changes you are making to the Rule terms.
-Changed outcomes will be in Red text.
+The tool will highlight the difference between each subsequent simulation to help you track the impact of changes you are making to the Rule terms.
+Changed outcomes will be in red text.

 {% include image.html url="/assets/img/composer-rule-rulesimulation4.jpg" description="Rule Simulation Panel" %}